ykwei7/Track-O/docs/DeveloperGuide.md

 1. Allow `find` to search with multiple keywords, and return tutees that fulfills **either** keywords
 2. Allow `find` to search with multiple keywords, and return tutees that fulfills **all** keywords

-We decided on the 2nd implementation due to the reasons:
+We decided on the 2nd implementation due to these reasons:
 * Everytime a new keyword is supplied, the returned `tuteelist` will be equals to or smaller than without the new keyword, as opposed to design 1, where the `tuteelist` is equals to or longer than the without the keyword.
 * We want the find feature to address the issue of `tuteelist` being too cluttered when number of tutees increases, so design 2 fits our requirement better.
-* In addition, it enables tutors to find a specific tutee by adding additional keywords if many tutees share the same name.
+* It enables tutors to find a specific tutee by adding additional keywords if many tutees share the same name.
 --------------------------------------------------------------------------------------------------------------------

 ## **Documentation, logging, testing, configuration, dev-ops**